Maykeye/ReAIterator/README.md

     Path to write the story to E.g. /tmp/prompt.ptxt --n_gens, -n
-    Number of responses to generate (default: 4)
+    Number of responses to generate (default: 4) --n_tokens, -t
+    Number of tokens to generate (default: 128)

 Features are
 * It allows to mark blocks of text to be excluded from generation.
 * It generates 4 responses one by one to preserve precious VRAM